meir/cdl/README.md

 To uninstall you can use the same script and add `uninstall` after it.

+### Nix Flakes

+A Nix Flake is provided that you can install, after it is installed you can add `source $(which cdl-alias)` in your bash/sh/zsh/fish profile to load in the `cdl` alias properly.

 ## How to use

 This project has a few commands, they're simple CRUD commands to change the cache file.